Story Skeleton—Pride & Prejudice

 In a romance cycle, the two main characters have conflicting intentions for the relationship.
 The rising action involves them challenging or reinforcing these positions through three trials.
 Austen uses the three trials in a slightly different way, separating them out and creating symmetry around the midpoint.
 Let’s look at the key initial events first as they relate to Darcy and Elizabeth and then move into the trials.

-But Darcy also watches Jane and misreads her reserved nature as disinterest towards Bingley.
+But Darcy also watches Jane and misreads her reserved nature toward Bingley as disinterest.
 He cautions his friend against pursuing the relationship (though Elizabeth doesn’t know this yet).
-Elizabeth’s opinion of Darcy worsens when she meets Mr. Wickham who tells her that Darcy cheated him out of his inheritance.
+Elizabeth’s opinion of Darcy worsens when she meets Mr. Wickham, who tells her that Darcy cheated him out of his inheritance.

-At Rosings Park, Darcy tries to connect with Elizabeth and explains that he doesn’t have the easy ability to converse with strangers which is why he comes across as standoffish, but when Elizabeth learns that he convinced Bingley not to pursue her sister, she is enraged.
+At Rosings Park, Darcy attempts to connect with Elizabeth and explains that he doesn’t have the easy ability to converse with strangers, which is why he comes across as standoffish, but when Elizabeth learns that he convinced Bingley not to pursue her sister, she is enraged.

 The Midpoint Declaration